Nipple Reduction Surgery Cost & Information Guide

 Some swelling around the nipple may occur after the nipple reduction surgery.
 Patients may also notice some mild bruising around the area.
 This is common and should generally begin to settle after three to five days.
 For the first few weeks, avoid activities that may increase swelling, such as vigorous exercise, lifting heavy objects, or using saunas and hot tubs.
 Try not to touch the treated area too much, and sleep on your back rather than your front to avoid compressing the nipples.

-Patients will have minimal scarring following a nipple reduction surgery.
+Patients will have scarring as described above following a nipple reduction surgery.
 For the first few weeks, any scars may appear raised.
-Over time they will fade to faint lines that will be discreet and barely noticeable.
+Over time they will fade to faint lines that will be discreet.
 Taking care of the scars by moisturising and protecting them from sun exposure can help with the healing process.

 The final results